 Comprehensive toolkit of model generation methodologies and extensive colony management experience reduce time to cohort via rapid expansion.

-Syngeneic tumor mouse models are widely used for immuno-oncology because they offer an in vivo system with normal immune function for testing immune-modulating therapeutics.
-Taconic offers a deep toolbox for syngeneic studies, from common inbred strains through GEM models for sophisticated experiments.
+Syngeneic tumor mouse models are widely used for immuno-oncology as they offer a translatable in vivo system with normal immune function for testing immune-modulating therapeutics.
+Taconic offers a comprehensive toolbox for syngeneic studies, ranging from common inbred strains to advanced genetically engineered models for more sophisticated experiments.

 Immunodeficient mice and rats are used as hosts for xenografts and for immune system humanization.
-Taconic offers a range of strains from nudes through super immunodeficient to facilitate studies using both human cell lines and patient-derived xenografts as well as sophisticated humanized immune system models for immuno-oncology studies.
+Taconic offers a range of strains from nude mice to super immunodeficient models to facilitate studies using both human cell lines and patient-derived xenografts as well as sophisticated humanized immune system models for immuno-oncology studies.

 The CIEA NOG mouse® is a versatile and widely used super immunodeficient model with broad global adoption by researchers in both academia and industry.
 The NOG mouse is the model of choice for xenografts, particularly difficult to engraft cell lines and patient-derived xenografts, as well as immune system humanization.

-Transgenic mice which express human HLA molecules are used for cancer immunotherapy research in several ways.
-Example applications include evaluation of HLA-restricted CTL epitope responses in vivo, determining the immunogenicity of novel cancer vaccines, and to test expansion and response of chimeric antigen receptor T cells.
+Transgenic mice that express human HLA molecules can be used for a variety of cancer immunotherapy studies.
+Key applications include the evaluation of HLA-restricted CTL epitope responses in vivo, determining the immunogenicity of novel cancer vaccines, and testing the expansion and response of chimeric antigen receptor T cells.

 Taconic Biosciences' globally-recognized scientific project managers support your custom model design project from design to delivery.
 Each custom model design project develops along an agile framework, letting you reassess and retarget your model fluidly as new data becomes available.
 You can pause or postpone projects at any time, or even "back up" project milestones via cryopreservation.